Philadelphia Personal Injury Lawyer Areas of Practice

 Will the information I share with you be confidential?

 Yes, absolutely.
-Lawyer-client confidentiality is a supremely important ethical principle in the legal profession, and a lawyer can lose his or her license to practice law for divulging confidential client communications.
+Attorney-client confidentiality is a supremely important ethical principle in the legal profession, and a lawyer can lose his or her license to practice law for divulging confidential client communications.
 Even a court cannot order the release of confidential client communications.

 Can I win a lawsuit against the Commonwealth of Pennsylvania for an inadequately maintained road?